Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 ## Exporting

 Many languages allow you to import things from specific files.
-In `WQCUCCTWJPFAARBAR`, importing is simpler.
+In `QuantumCodeUnicorn`, importing is simpler.
 Instead, you export _to_ specific files!

 ```java
 ===== add.db ==